In a Nutshell

 Create Technician Filter

-The Filters feature of the Workforce Management module is used to create and apply filters for both Service Calls and Technicians.
+The Filters feature of the Planning & Dispatching app is used to create and apply filters for both Service Calls and Technicians.
 Once created, these filters can be used to quickly filter technicians or service calls in order to improve service call outcomes while streamlining the planning process.

 Filters can be as general or granular as needed.
 For instance, you might want to apply a filter when service calls originate from a specific country, and ensure that the technicians assigned have the necessary language abilities and/or proximity to best respond.